spring-attic/aws-maven/README.md

   ...
 </project>
 ```

+This allows then using dependencies from s3 repositories as well as publish to s3 repositories.

 Once the build extension is configured distribution management repositories can be defined in the `pom.xml` with an `s3://` scheme.